nsueviriyapa/SCN_GABA-GABAA_Model/README.md

 Link https://bit.ly/3p4v4zO

-Password: the last 5-digit number of the DOI link for reference [98] of the main manuscript submitted to the journal for review (please see line 629 at page 27 of 33).
+Password: the last 5-digit number of the DOI link for reference [98] of the original manuscript submitted to the journal for review (please see line 629 at page 27 of 33).